Feel Like Shit

-"feel like shit" is a song by Canadian singer Tate McRae, released on November 11, 2021, by RCA Records as the lead single from her debut studio album I Used to Think I Could Fly (2022).
+"Feel Like Shit" (stylized in all lowercase) is a song by Canadian singer Tate McRae, released on November 11, 2021, by RCA Records as the lead single from her debut studio album I Used to Think I Could Fly (2022).
 The song was produced by Russell Chell and Jasper Harris, and written by McRae, Jacob Kasher, Russell Chell and Victoria Zaro.

 Background and release

 McRae first teased the song via a TikTok on September 30, 2021, and continued to tease the song throughout the month of October, promising to release the song after 20,000 people pre-saved the single.
 She announced the release date on November 3, 2021.
-In the description for the music video, McRae remarked, "i wrote this song about a very personal experience and then michelle dawley and i brought it to life in this music video. i can’t explain how excited i am for you all to see this video and experience the ups and downs of a relationship in 3 minutes."
+In the description for the music video, McRae remarked, "i wrote this song about a very personal experience and then michelle dawley and i brought it to life in this music video. i can't explain how excited i am for you all to see this video and experience the ups and downs of a relationship in 3 minutes".

+Inspiration

+In a livestream in 2023, McRae said: "Feel Like Shit was written about somebody that I went through a breakup with in 2021 and I was really sad, but I didn't really know how to write about it.
+I had a really hard time writing about that relationship actually because I loved him so much".

 Critical reception

 The song received positive reviews from critics, praising the lyrics and vocal performance.
-Writing for ET Canada, Mikael Melo described the song and music video as McRae's best work to date, nothing that the song showcases McRae's "mature and gifted voice" while the music video adds "an incredible layer to this song, with incredible story telling and thought provoking choreography".
-Larisha Paul of The Fader remarked that "McRae falls into the track like Alice in Wonderland, letting her guard down to open up to doors for that uncomplicated and raw delivery throughout."
+Writing for ET Canada, Mikael Melo described the song and music video as McRae's best work to date, noting that the song showcases McRae's "mature and gifted voice" while the music video adds "an incredible layer to this song, with incredible story telling and thought provoking choreography".
+Larisha Paul of The Fader remarked that "McRae falls into the track like Alice in Wonderland, letting her guard down to open up to doors for that uncomplicated and raw delivery throughout".
 Sam Murphy of music magazine The Interns called McRae "the dark princess of pop", noting that she has perfected a moody formula and the song hits exactly where it should.
-Carolyn Droke of Uproxx described the song as an "earnest solo tune about the ups and downs of a relationship."
-Elise Shafer of Variety stated that the song is "raw and vulnerable, with McRae’s powerful voice soaring over an instrumental led by drums and keys."
+Carolyn Droke of Uproxx described the song as an "earnest solo tune about the ups and downs of a relationship".
+Elise Shafer of Variety stated that the song is "raw and vulnerable, with McRae's powerful voice soaring over an instrumental led by drums and keys".